When you can be dismissed for redundancy

 Trade union agreement

-False organisational reasons
+Fake organisational reasons

 We were contacted by Ms Christine, who worked as an assistant manager in one of the company’s regional offices.
-The previous director, her boss, was under great pressure from various quarters and he eventually did not defend his position and left.
+The person of the previous director, her boss, was under a lot of pressure from various quarters and he eventually did not defend his position and left.
 The new director demanded that his two previous (and loyal) assistants leave with him and gave them both notice.
 He justified this on the grounds of organisational change.
 In fact, the number of assistants was subsequently reduced from two to one and the position was filled by a new colleague brought in from the Director’s previous post.
 As part of the declared organisational change, the job description was slightly modified and the new assistant was also responsible for some of the accounting and financial work.
 On the other hand, part of her workload, which consisted of organising numerous meetings and taking minutes, was removed.
 However, Mrs Christine nevertheless considered that her dismissal was invalid.

 The assessment of redundancy is based on the type of work agreed in the employment contract.
-Thus, redundancy cannot be linked to an organisational change which makes it unnecessary for the employee to continue to perform the activities he or she had been performing, provided that the employer is still able to assign the employee to other work within the agreed type of work.
+Thus, redundancy cannot be linked to an organisational change which makes it unnecessary for the employee to continue to perform the activities he or she has been performing, provided that the employer is still able to assign the employee to other work within the agreed type of work.

 When the courts assess the lawfulness or unlawfulness of the dismissal, they do not decide on the organisational change itself, but of course take it into account and in the context of the dismissal.
 It is clear from the case-law that the hiring of another employee to fill a position from which the previous employee was ‘terminated’ for redundancy is generally evidence of the unjustified nature of the reason for termination.

+We helped Ms. Kristýna to draft a court action challenging the validity of her termination.
 The employer argued that the new position of assistant had a diametrically opposed job description and was incompatible with Ms Kristýna’s previous job description, but the court held that the employer had the ability and obligation to assign the employee work under the employment contract even under the new organizational structure.
-In assessing the situation, it also took into account the fact that both existing assistants had been dismissed, which indeed signalled a desire for a change in personnel rather than an organisational change.
+In assessing the situation, it also took into account the fact that both of the existing assistants had been dismissed, which indeed signalled a desire for a change in personnel rather than an organisational change.
 If only one of them had been dismissed as a result of the organisational changes, that would have been a different situation.
-However, in that event, he found that the dismissal was invalid and awarded Ms Kristýna both her wages for the duration of the dispute and her costs.
+However, in that event, he found that the dismissal was invalid and awarded Ms Kristýna both damages for wages for the entire duration of the dispute and costs.

 Tip na článek